How to Repair Large Wall and Ceiling Holes

 Apply a First Coat of Joint Compound

-See the these instructions to mix up a pan of setting compound and use a 6 inch joint knife to apply a first coat.
-"Butter" the surface with a thick coat that covers the tape and the surrounding surface.
+See these instructions to mix up a pan of setting compound, or mud, and use a 6 inch joint knife to apply a first coat.
+"Butter" the surface with a thick coat that covers the tape and the surrounding wall surface.

 Immediately go back and skim off the excess mud to leave a semi-rough coat behind.
-Go over it a couple times to remove most of the mud.
-Don't try to hide the tape or level out the wall with this first application, it will take a couple more coats to build up a smooth, level surface, just use this coat to stick the tape down and start to blend the new patch with the surrounding wall.
+Go over the patch a couple times to remove most of the mud.
+Don't try to hide the tape or level out the wall with this first application, it will take a couple more coats to build up a smooth, level surface.
+Just use this coat to stick the tape down and start to blend the new patch with the surrounding wall.

 Apply a Second Coat of Compound